 - Light color of a messaging element determines the light color.

 A few messaging buttons are preset to help you get started.

 - PtReady: Intended to be used by the front desk when a patient is ready to go back to the room.

 - PhAsst: Intended to be used when the person answering the phone is on the phone and needs assistance.

-- From the Main Menu, click Setup, Manage, Messaging Buttons.
+- In the Main Menu, click Setup, Manage, Messaging Buttons.

 - Enter button criteria, then click OK.

 - Text: The exact label that will appear on the button.
-About 7 characters fit on a messaging button line.
+Text wraps when it reaches the end of the line.

 Hints: To quickly change the default messaging button setup for your office, here are a few guidelines.

-- Synch icon doesn't work: This may be due to your operating system.
-Contact us.
+Synch icon doesn't work: This may be due to your operating system.